BLENDER: Enabling Local Search with a Hybrid Differential Privacy Model: Overview

 Although it may seem counter-intuitive, it is possible to obtain useful insights even when the data collector does not have access to the original data and receives only data that has already been locally privatized.
 Suppose a data collector wants to determine the proportion of the population that is HIV-positive.
-The local privatization algorithm works as follows: each person contributing data secretly flips a coin.
+The local privatization algorithm works as follows: each person contributing data secretly flips a biased coin.
 If the coin lands heads, they report their true HIV status; otherwise, they report a status at random.
-This algorithm, known as \textit{randomized response}~\cite{warner1965randomized}, guarantees each person plausible deniability and is differentially private.
-Since the randomness is incorporated into the algorithm in a precisely specified way, the data collector is able to recover an accurate estimate of the true proportion of HIV-positive people if enough people contribute their locally privatized data.
+This algorithm, known as \textit{randomized response}~\cite{warner1965randomized}, guarantees each person plausible deniability and is differentially private (with privacy parameters determined by the bias of the coin).
+But since the randomness is incorporated into the algorithm in a precisely specified way, the data collector is able to recover an estimate of the true proportion of HIV-positive people if enough people contribute their locally privatized data.\\

-\point{Differential privacy} Formally, an algorithm $\mathcal{A}$ is $(\epsilon, \delta)$-differentially private~\cite{dwork2014algorithmic} if and only if for all neighboring databases $D$ and $D^\prime$ differing in precisely one user's data, the following inequality is satisfied for all possible sets of outputs $Y \subseteq Range(\mathcal{A})$:

-The definition of what it means for an algorithm to preserve differential privacy is the same for both the trusted curator model and the local model.
-The only distinction is in the timing of when the privacy perturbation needs to be applied -- in the local model, the data needs to undergo a privacy-preserving perturbation before it is sent to the aggregator, whereas in the trusted curator model the aggregator may first collect all the data, and then apply a privacy-preserving perturbation.
-The timing distinction leads to differences in what is meant by ``neighboring databases" in the definition and which algorithms are analyzed.
-In the local model, $D$ represents data of a single user and $D'$ represents data of the same user, with possibly changed values.
-In the trusted curator model, $D$ represents data of all users and $D^\prime$ represents data of all users, except values of one of the user's data may be altered.

 \begin{displayquote} \textbf{Current differential privacy literature considers the trusted curator model and the local model entirely independently.
-Our goal is to show that there is much to be gained by combining the two.} \end{displayquote}
+Our goal is to show that there is much to be gained by combining the two.\\} \end{displayquote}

-\point{Hybrid model} Much of the contribution in this paper stems from our observation that the two models can co-exist.
-As others have observed~\cite{acquisti2005privacy,acquisti2015privacy,dienlin2015privacy}, people's attitudes toward privacy vary widely.
-Specifically, some users may be comfortable with sharing their data with a trusted curator.